sfc-gh-jkang/spcs-dash-clean/README.md

     ALLOWED_NETWORK_RULES = ( fullstack_db.application.bootstrap_npm_network_rule )
     ENABLED = true;
     ```
-3. Create a new WORK RULE called `fontawesome_network_rule` in the `application` SCHEMA which will allow egress to a host
+3. Create a new NETWORK RULE called `fontawesome_network_rule` in the `application` SCHEMA which will allow egress to a host
 `use.fontawesome.com`
 ```sql
 CREATE OR REPLACE NETWORK RULE fullstack_db.application.fontawesome_network_rule